discdiver/background-tasks/tutorial/README.md

 Step 5: Send a new user signup to the FastAPI server.

+From you terminal, run the following command to send a new user signup to the FastAPI server.

 ```bash
 curl -X POST http://localhost:8000/users --header "Content-Type: application/json" --data '{"email": "chris.g@prefect.io", "name": "Guidry"}'
 ```

-Step 5: Explore the tasks by checking out the Docker containers.
+Step 6: Explore the tasks by checking out the Docker containers.

-You should see that the task server is running and the FastAPI server is running.
+Inspect the Docker containers and you should see that the Prefect server instance, task server, and FastAPI server are running.

-There are multiple services that are engaged when the API URL is reached..
+There are multiple services that are engaged when the API URL is reached.
 Check out the Python files and the docker-compose.yml file to see how the services are set up.

-## Example 5: Use Docker to run a Flask server and the Prefect task server with Marvin
+## Example 5: Use Docker to run a Flask server and a Prefect task server with Marvin

-This example will allow us to ask Marvin questions and get answers from the Flask server.
+This example will allow us to ask Marvin questions and get answers from a Flask server.
+This example showcases working with an LLM and a different w

 Step 1: Move into the *flask-task-monitoring* directory.